Judith Durham

-The group became the first Australian pop music group to achieve major chart and sales success in the United Kingdom and the United States and have sold over 50 million records worldwide.
+The Seekers became the first Australian pop music group to achieve major chart and sales success in the United Kingdom and the United States and have sold over 50 million records worldwide.
 Durham left the group in mid-1968 to pursue her solo career.
-In 1993, Durham began to make sporadic recordings and performances with The Seekers, though she remained primarily a solo performer.
-On 1 July 2015, she was named Victorian of the Year for her services to music and a range of charities.
+From 1993, she began to make sporadic recordings and performances with the Seekers, though she remained primarily a solo performer.
+On 1 July 2015, during the annual Victoria Day celebrations, she was named Victorian of the Year for her services to music and a range of charities.

 Early life

 Durham was born Judith Mavis Cock on 3 July 1943 in Essendon, Victoria, to William Alexander Cock, a navigator and World War II pathfinder, and his wife, Hazel (née Durham).
-From her birth until 1949, she lived on Mount Alexander Road, Essendon.She spent summer holidays at her family's weatherboard house (which since has been demolished) on the west side of Durham Place in Rosebud.
+From her birth until 1949, she lived on Mount Alexander Road, Essendon.
+She spent summer holidays at her family's weatherboard house (which since has been demolished) on the west side of Durham Place in Rosebud.

 Her father accepted work in Hobart, Tasmania, in 1949.
 From early 1950, the family lived in Taroona, a suburb of Hobart, where Durham attended the Fahan School before moving back to Melbourne, residing in Georgian Court, Balwyn, in 1956.
-She was educated at Ruyton Girls' School Kew and then enrolled at RMIT.
+She was educated at Ruyton Girls' School in Kew and then enrolled at RMIT.

 Durham at first planned to be a pianist and gained the qualification of Associate in Music, Australia (AMusA), in classical piano at the University of Melbourne Conservatorium.
-She had some professional engagements playing piano and also had classical vocal training and performed blues, gospel and jazz pieces.
+She had some professional engagements playing piano, had classical vocal training as a soprano, and performed blues, gospel, and jazz pieces.
 Her singing career began one night at the age of 18 when she asked Nicholas Ribush, leader of the Melbourne University Jazz Band, at the Memphis Jazz Club in Malvern, whether she could sing with the band.
 In 1963, she began performing at the same club with Frank Traynor's Jazz Preachers, using her mother's maiden name of Durham.
 In that year she also recorded her first EP, Judy Durham, with Frank Traynor's Jazz Preachers for W&G Records.